xpfcs666/learngit/readme.txt

-Git is a disreibuted control system.
+Git is a disreibute version control system.
-Git is free software
+Git is free software distributed under the GPL